Create a Pre-order Form that Matches Your Branding

 As you can see, we’ve added a consent checkbox to the form.

-💡 It’s a good practice to ask respondents for consent to receive promotional material when you collect information like email addresses and phone numbers.
+💡It’s a necessary practice to ask respondents for consent to receive promotional material when you collect information like email addresses and phone numbers.

 If you’d like to remove one of the fields from the template, click on it and hit the Remove field button in the top-right corner of the screen.

-💡 If you add more pages to accommodate new fields in your pre-order form, make sure to have a button performing a Submit action on each page.
+❗ If you add more pages to accommodate new fields in your pre-order form, make sure to have a button performing a Submit/Go to page action on each page.

 When the content of your form is complete, move on to the next phase.

-It’s now time to make the style of your form match your branding.
+It’s now time to align the style of your form with your branding.

 Go to the Theme section to change the font, color theme, and style of your form.